 Written byAmanda Wong

-How to Fix macOS Monterey Update Stuck Error
+How to Fix macOS Ventura Update Stuck Error

-Summary: This post offers practical methods to fix Mac Monterey update stuck issues, including macOS Monterey installation stuck and macOS Monterey download stuck, macOS Monterey update stuck on less than a minute remaining, loading screen, Apple logo, etc.
+Summary: This post offers practical methods to fix Mac Ventura update stuck issues, including macOS installation stuck and macOS download stuck, macOS Ventura update stuck on less than a minute remaining, loading screen, Apple logo, etc.

 Every time Apple rolls out a new macOS update, no matter whether a minor version update or a major OS upgrade, some people would like to test it out fast.
 However, downloading and updating macOS is not always successful.
-You may encounter Mac update stuck errors during the process of downloading and installing macOS updates.
+You may encounter Mac update stuck errors during the process of downloading or installing macOS updates, like alerting error 102 on Mac.

 This article will troubleshoot Mac/MacBook Update stuck and help you finish the macOS update successfully without any data loss.
-The methods mentioned below apply to all macOS update stuck scenarios, but we will focus on the Mac update to Monterey stuck/Monterey upgrade stuck issue in this post.
+The methods mentioned below apply to all macOS update stuck scenarios, but we will focus on the Mac update to Ventura stuck/Ventura upgrade stuck issue in this post.

 Table of Contents: